vincehacks/Front-End/GIT.md

   - Git rebase master
   - This will change the HEAD to point to the master’s commit therefore sharing the same parent from master

+#### Git Flow

+1. Fetch & Merge changes from the remote
+2. Create a Branch to work on a feature
+3. Develop Feature & Commit work
+4. Fetch & Merge from the remote
+5. Push Branch to Remote for review